haoyanghy/Stikman/README.md

 ## Notes:

-- Not using IPFs to store images in this project, images are stored in the public folder in the frontend folder
+- Not using IPFS to store images in this project, images are stored in /frontend/public/stikman
+- Users are expected to have Metamask installed before minting
+- Website is not compatible for mobile screen size yet
 - Website: https://stikman-test-ily8e3l9z-haoyanghy.vercel.app/

 ## Whitelist contract